informatics-isi-edu/synapse-client/README.md

     ```

 ##### User/system environment installation

+##### *IMPORTANT NOTE*:
+Do not use perform this installation method if you have already installed to a virtual environment.
+Use the virtual environment instead.
+Only use this installation method if you are familiar with Python and
+fully understand the differences between Python system, user, and virtual environment installation types.

+###### Installation Procedure
 For systems that have both Python2 and Python3 installed, use `pip3` instead.
 It is recommended to use the `--user` flag unless you are understand the
 ramifications of (and are comfortable with) writing to the system Python